IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 - Archives to retrieve from the internet

+We have yet to define the directory structures needed by Ansible Roles for our project, so let's tackle that step next.
 The directory structure you are to define in the steps ahead will look similar to the following diagram, with two distinct Roles names (*aix* and *was*), and subdirectories nestled within those parents.

 ![](_attachments/part3_figure1.png)